shawntan/pcatt/README.md

       -o ./pcatt/greedy_builder$(python3-config --extension-suffix)
       ```
     c. import and use!
 Examples in [eval_tokenizer_example.ipynb](https://github.com/PreferredAI/aoatt/blob/main/eval_tokenizer_example.ipynb)
-3. If using C++ files directly
+2. If using C++ files directly

     a.
+Install dependencies for C++ code, we use oneTBB to parallelize the code, simplest way is to use Conda or pip:
+      ```
+      conda install tbb-devel
+      ```

+    b.
 Compile greedy_cache.py e.g.:
       ```
       c++ -O3 -std=c++20 \
       -I$CONDA_PREFIX/include/ \